junsulee119/SNUoSTopensourcesoftwareClass/README.md

 # SNUoSTopensourcesoftwareClass
-This repository is for my class Open-source software.
+This repository is for my uni class Open-source software.
 I'll be uploading some class homeworks and projects here.

 This is my first change that ive made in this repository.